M.Sc. In Mechanical Engineering

 - SSCC 604 Spacecraft Systems Lab 3

-A student must complete a master’s thesis that involves creative, research-oriented work within the broad field of MEEN, under the direct supervision of at least one full-time faculty advisor.
+A student must complete a master’s thesis that involves creative research-oriented work within the broad field of MEEN, under the direct supervision of the main advisor, who must be a full-time faculty in the Mechanical Engineering Department, and at least one other full-time faculty who acts as co-advisor.
 The research findings must be documented in a formal thesis and defended successfully in a viva voce examination.
+Furthermore, the research should lead to publishable quality scholarly articles.

-A student may select a group of elective courses to form a specialization track within the M.Sc. in MEEN program.
-The track will be noted on the student’s academic record (transcript), provided that the student completes:
+For the optional specialization tracks, the selected track will be noted on the student’s academic record (transcript) provided that the student completes:

 - A minimum of 9 credits from the group of courses designated by the track.